General Info:

 By taking this course you will gain:

-- An understanding of the role of visual perception, cognition, and the sense making process in human understanding of visual data.
+- An understanding of the role of visual perception, cognition,

 - An ability to apply techniques from data mining, data science, machine learning, computer graphics, and information visualization to construct visual presentations of data.